sg893052/sonic-buildimage/EVPN/LVTEP/evpn_vxlan_pip_hld.md

 The existence of two paths would potentially cause duplication of frames as described below:

 Assume, SHD-1 sends L2 unicast packet, destined to SHD2, to Leaf-1.
 In the transient scenario if the MAC address of SHD-2 is aged out on Leaf-2, but not yet cleaned up from Leaf-1, Leaf-1 will forward the packet over VxLAN PIP tunnel to Leaf-2.
-Since the MAC is not present on Leaf-2, Leaf-2 will flood the packet to its local ports including ICL towards Leaf-2.
-At this point, if MAC is removed from Leaf-2 as well, the flooded packets arriving over ICL will be flooded within Leaf-1.
+Since the MAC is not present on Leaf-2, Leaf-2 will flood the packet to its local ports including ICL towards Leaf-1.
+At this point, if MAC is removed from Leaf-1 as well, the flooded packets arriving over ICL will be flooded within Leaf-1.
 And the SHD-1 will received copy of the frame that it sent.

 On the other hand, ICL cannot be completely removed and replaced by PIP VxLAN tunnel since IMET routes cannot be advertised with PIP as mentioned in previous section.

 In purview of above, Type-2 routes arriving with PIP as next-hop are required to be discarded in BGP control plane.
-This is described in sec.
-1.2.3.4.
+This requires specifying MCLAG peer's  PIP address while enabling advertise-pip for Type-2 routes in EVPN default VRF.
+Please refer to sec.
+2.2.6.4.

 In other words, behavior for VLAN switched traffic remains as is even in presence of PIP feature.
 Figure 3 shows the dotted-red line representing VLAN switched (unicast and BUM) traffic taking ICL to reach the other MCLAG node.